ziyaboraEsmer/lvgl_editor/README.md

 ---

-This video provides a step-by-step guide to all the support features
+This video provides a step-by-step guide to all the supported features.
+A new video for v0.2 is coming soon.

 [![image](https://github.com/user-attachments/assets/2c72c3c9-44fa-4ae4-8616-867e2efe3209)
 ](https://youtu.be/gCxBAK9EByA)